weenhanceit/infrastructure/README.md

 Then, re-run the site set-up script.
 It will detect the key files,
-and configure the site for TLS (only) access.
+and configure the site for TLS/HTTPS access, including redirecting HTTP requests to HTTPS.

 ```
 sudo -E ./create-rails-app.sh domain_name...